 Ferdinand Gregorovius, a German historian best known for his studies on medieval Rome, spent the summer of 1860 at Genazzano with his friend Johannes Muller, a painter; the two decided to go on a ride across the Volsci Mountains to see the Pontine Marshes.
-The journey was described in an account (Aus den Bergen der Volsker) written by Gregorovius for a German paper (you can read the English translation by Dorothea Roberts in Bill Thayer's Web Site).
-Muller was a watercolourist who later on opened a studio in Piazza Barberini.
+The journey was described in an account (Aus den Bergen der Volsker) written by Gregorovius for a German paper.
+Muller was a watercolourist who later on opened a studio at Piazza Barberini.

 After having visited Segni Gregorovius and his friend crossed the Volsci Mountains to reach Norma and the Pontine Marshes.
 They rode through thick forests with the help of a local guide.
 As an alternative they could have followed a road in a valley along the eastern side of the mountains which ends at Priverno.